eHabitat/ehabitat/docs/source/contributing/issue_triaging.md

 # Issue Triaging

-As a community-driven, open source collective, we value all user contributions at TimeXAI.
+As a community-driven, open source collective, we value all user contributions at eHabitat.
 While most users often tend to look for ways to contribute code via PRs, we welcome and encourage help with issue triaging.

 We consider issue triaging an integral part of the library development.
-It is the main communication channel between contributors and users of TimeXAI.
+It is the main communication channel between contributors and users of eHabitat.
 Moreover, it is a task that gives contributors more flexibility than contributing code.

-This page aims to describe how to get started as an issue triager with TimeXAI and provide some guidelines related to the task.
+This page aims to describe how to get started as an issue triager with eHabitat and provide some guidelines related to the task.

 :::{note}